 29.2 Wickson: when originally published in Pagany (April-June 1930), this poem was accompanied by two others, “’It is well on this June night’” and “Only water,” the first also explicitly addressed to Wickson and both set at the seaside.
-My guess is that this is Whittaker Chambers (1901-1961), LZ’s close friend and classmate at Columbia, who lived on the shore of Long Island where LZ spent a good deal of time, especially in the summers.
+My guess is that this is Whittaker Chambers (1901-1961), LZ’s close friend and classmate at Columbia, who lived in Lynbrook near the south shore of Long Island where LZ spent a good deal of time, especially in the summers.

 29.4 “As to taste there’s no dispute…: from the L. proverbial phrase, de gustibus non est disputandum; see “A”-6.27.18.

 24 Sept.
 1925 / Hound & Horn (Winter 1931)